 No Cash Value

 Term 100 life insurance does not build cash value and as such is not the best option for those who want to use life insurance as an investment.
+Universal life insurance, on the other hand, offers lifelong coverage with added flexibility in premium payments and death benefits, and it includes a cash value component, unlike term 100 insurance.

-Is a term 100 policy right for you?
+Is term 100 policy right for you?

 - have lifelong dependants (like a special needs child)